bretth18/healthLab/README.md

 - reinventing how you manage your health.

 ##Planned Development
+* Rewriting entire code base, switching the project to Meteor.js
 * Twilio IP Messaging to handle our chat service?
 * Improved user models
 * Task planner/goals page for user